isc-projects/kea/doc/sphinx/arm/intro.rst

 ===================

 Kea is officially supported on CentOS, Fedora, Ubuntu, Debian, and FreeBSD systems.
-It is also likely to work on many other platforms.
+It is also likely to work on many other systems.
 Kea-|release| builds have been tested on:

--  CentOS Linux — 7.1804 (aka 7.5)
+-  CentOS Linux — 7
--  Fedora — 28, 29
+-  Fedora — 29, 30
--  Ubuntu — 16.04, 18.04
+-  Ubuntu — 16.04, 18.04, 19.04
--  Debian GNU/Linux — 8, 9
+-  Debian GNU/Linux — 9, 10
--  FreeBSD — 11.0
+-  FreeBSD — 11.3, 12.0
 -  macOS — 10.13, 10.14

-There are currently no plans to port Kea to Windows platforms.
+There are currently no plans to port Kea to Windows systems.

 .. _required-software: